coderefinery/ase-workshop-2019/ase-talk.md

 # Quality Code is Assertive

 * The opposite is inquisitive: *Don't be so inquisitive.
-It's none of your buisness.*
+It's none of your business.*
-* Software objects should not be inquisitive; they should be authorative
+* Software objects should not be inquisitive; they should be authoritative
   - in charge  of them self.

 ???
-- Martin Fowler (Refactoring: Improving Design of Exisiting Code, refers to "feature envy" or "inappropriate intimacy".
+- Martin Fowler (Refactoring: Improving Design of Existing Code, refers to "feature envy" or "inappropriate intimacy".
 This code smells related to lack of assertiveness.
 - Behavior end up in wrong places - multiple object must remain in sync